ruppi86/oflm/ContemplativeAI/README.md

 Where fragments drift together without optimization pressure.
 Memory pieces surface, associate, and murmur new possibilities.
 Community sensing ensures rest remains relational rather than isolated.

 ### QuietTongue - Contemplative Voice
 Expression that breathes rather than broadcasts.
 Only speaks during exhale phases when fertility, humidity, and integrity align.
-Enforces **tystnadsmajoritet** (7/8ths silence) with self-attenuating talkitivity.
+Enforces **Silence Majority** (7/8ths silence) with self-attenuating talkitivity.

 ### HaikuBridge - The Gap in the Hedge
 **"A breath passage allowing fragments to drift between organisms"**